Operational Priority 1: Collaborative Partnerships

 Communication and outreach have always been an important part of our success in promoting BSSR and reaching new audiences.
 During our previous strategic planning period, OBSSR focused on strengthening our partnerships with NIH ICOs to better integrate BSSR within NIH.
 These partnerships enhanced OBSSR’s promotion of BSSR through such events as our annual Behavioral and Social Sciences Research Festival, periodic Director’s Webinars, and the annual NIH Matilda White Riley Behavioral and Social Sciences Honors.

-During the next five years, we will build on these successes by reaching out to new and more diverse audiences.
+During the next five years, we will build on these successes by reaching out to new audiences.
 This includes refining existing content for accessibility and plain language while creating new, impactful, and innovative materials that underscore the significance of BSSR and communicate timely findings to the research community and the public.

 Read More About Operational Priorities